Carglglz/upydevice/README.md

 ### BLE DEVICE (BleREPL Protocol): `BLE_DEVICE`

 This requires [BleREPL](https://github.com/Carglglz/upyble#getting-started) to be enabled in the device.
+(This is experimental, only tested on MacOS)

 ```
 >>> from upydevice import BLE_DEVICE